Generating Benefits for Landowners Through Reforestation

 Landowner Benefits

-• A one-time, upfront, per-acre payment for carbon offsets
+• A one-time, upfront, per-acre stewardship incentive

 • Land rights for hunting and recreation for generating additional incomes